THE GOVERNOR'S LOVER

 Three very different people, their stories winding around each other like strands of barbed wire through the tragedy of a vicious civil war, by the choices they make in their life…

-1982 and Sami is far from home, trapped in war-torn Beirut, a city under siege by the Israelis.
+Sami is far from home, trapped in war-torn Beirut, a city under siege by the Israelis.
 All he wants is to go home to his family in Sri Lanka but in order to stay alive he must learn to kill.

 David, a captain in the Sri Lankan army, is sent to the steamy jungles in the north of the country as punishment for an indiscretion and is thrown into the brutal insurrection by militant separatist Tamil Tigers.
 As civil war erupts in Sri Lanka and tears this once peaceful nation apart, David's love, the beautiful Priyani makes a difficult choice and the paths of these two men cross on opposing sides of the struggle.